easyshell/Project-Shixin/README.md

 Build a csvPipeLine to output a csv type result.

-In order to speed up the download and avoid the potential ban policy, I use random user-agents.
+In order to speed up the download and avoid the potential ban policy, I use random user-agents and forbiden the using of cookies.